 - The count of unique orders

-- The sum of the value from all orders
+- The sum of the value of all orders

 - A string that contains the customer names (This is interesting if you want to identify results in a TOP kind query.)